-Dryden Elementary School is a place for community, a place for learning and a place for our students to find their passions.
+Dryden Elementary School is a place for learning, a place for friendship, a place for community and a place for our students to discover their passions.
+ALL are welcome at Dryden!
 At Dryden, we believe in empowering our students to learn.
-Our students are given the space needed to take ownership of their education and explore their interests within the parameters of our rigorous curriculum.
-Students and staff are encouraged to look outside our walls, and at our community.
+Our students are given the support needed to take ownership of their education and explore their curiosities within the parameters of a rigorous curriculum.
+Students and staff are encouraged to explore beyond our classroom walls - within our community and at a global level.
 What are we doing to help make the world a better place?
-This question is something our students often reflect on, creating empathy and perspective.
+This question is something we often reflect on as we learn and grow in our empathy and global perspective.
 We have so much pride, here, at Dryden.
-We have pride in our learning, pride in ourselves and pride in our community. #DrydenRocks and we believe it!
-Enjoy this page that as it gives a great snapshot of who we are at Dryden.
+We have pride in our learning, pride in ourselves, pride in our relationships and pride in our community. #DrydenRocks and we believe it!
+Enjoy this page as it gives a great snapshot of who we are at Dryden.
 If you have any feedback, comments or questions, don't hesitate to contact us!

 Reflective and Global Thinkers

 We help Dryden students identify and celebrate their unique strengths and accomplishments as well as areas in which they would like to improve.
 Every student in our school sets individualized goals for themselves.
 Their personal goals become a meaningful tool for reflection, motivation, and self-monitoring for growth.
 Throughout the year, teachers frequently confer with students to support individualized learning and progress towards their goals.
 Prior to each parent-teacher conference, students reflect on and update personalized goals with input from their parents and teachers.
 We remain committed to continuous improvement as students review and revise their goals with teacher and parent input throughout the year.